andrewacashner/hearingfaithms/chapters/chapter-3.md

 Its final cadence is a rising minor third followed by a stepwise descent to the final (figure `ref:fig:Cerone-tonus_peregrinus`).
 [@Cerone:Melopeo, 354]
-In *cantus durus* this is D--F--E--D; if notated in the *cantus mollis* transposition of this villancico, the pitches would be G--B♭--A--G, which are exactly what the Altus I sings on these words (mm.
+In its normal, untransposed, form (that is, in *cantus durus*), this is D--F--E--D.
+If transposed up a fourth to *cantus mollis* to match the mode of this villancico, the pitches would be G--B♭--A--G.
+Those are exactly the notes that the Altus I sings on these words (mm.
 128--129, music example `ref:music:Padilla-Voces-peregrino_tono`).
 The same motive of the a leap up followed by a descending third is then imitated in the Tenor I and Tiple I on F--E--D, the *durus* version.
 ^[In other versions of the *tonus peregrinus*, such as that in the *Liber